 Capt Mike Pritchard from the Tribute gave us a wrap for todays trip, it was a light load of only 11 anglers and it turned out to be a great day on the water.
 We ended the day with limits of Yellowfin Tuna, 44 Yellowtail and 1 Bluefin Tuna.
 We have another 1.5 day trip leaving tomorrow night, if you want some Tuna or Yellowtail for your 4th of July BBQ now is the time.
 Give the Seaforth Landing a call at 619-224-3383, the weather forecast is looking really good.
 Hope to see you on the water.

 Captain Ryan Bostian called in tonight with an update from the San Diego out of Seaforth Sportfishing in Mission Bay, CA. Today we had very good fishing for Yellowtail at the Coronado Islands.
 We group ended up with 61 Yellowtail and 10 Barracuda.
 We did have 4 small Yellowtail that we released.
 So we had a total of 65 Yellowtail today.

 The Yellowtail were biting on surface iron, fly-lined baits, and yo-yo jigs.
 Today we had 6 or 7 good shots at the fish.

 Weekly Fishing Reports

-Fishing reports for peninsula total tackle are updated each week, usually by
+Fishing reports for gallatin river are updated each week, usually by